jlempen/Surface-Go-2-OpenCore/README.md

 Please be aware that all `PlatformInfo` and `SMBIOS` information was removed from the OpenCore `config.plist` files.
 Users will therefore need to generate their own `PlatformInfo` with [CorpNewt's GenSMBIOS tool](https://github.com/corpnewt/GenSMBIOS) before attempting to boot a Surface Go 2 with this repository's EFI folder.

 `AirportItlwm-Ventura.kext`, `AirportItlwm-Sonoma140.kext` and `AirportItlwm-Sonoma144.kext` from the [OpenIntelWireless repo](https://github.com/OpenIntelWireless/itlwm) are required to enable the Wifi chip and were renamed for the same reason.
-This EFI will dynamically load the appropriate kext for macOS Ventura or Sonoma depending on the running kernel.
+This EFI will dynamically load the appropriate kext for `macOS Ventura` or `macOS Sonoma` depending on the running kernel.
 No need to manually replace the kext file when updating your version of macOS.
-As the Intel Wifi chip does not yet work with the `AirportItlwm.kext` in macOS Sequoia, you'll need to use the `Itlwm.kext` and its companion app [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases) to connect to a Wifi network.
+As the Intel Wifi chip does not yet work with the `AirportItlwm.kext` in `macOS Sequoia` and `macOS Tahoe`, you'll need to use the `Itlwm.kext` and its companion app [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases) to connect to a Wifi network.
 You'll find the latest stable `HeliPort.dmg` in the [Tools folder](https://github.com/jlempen/Surface-Go-2-OpenCore/blob/main/Tools/HeliPort.dmg) of this repo.
-This EFI will dynamically load the `Itlwm.kext` instead of `AirportItlwm.kext` when you boot into macOS Sequoia.
+This EFI will dynamically load the `Itlwm.kext` instead of `AirportItlwm.kext` when you boot into `macOS Sequoia` or `macOS Tahoe`.

 Windows and Linux should be detected automagically by the OpenCore boot loader even when installed after macOS.